-- 01 A requirement for Signatories to have a complaints management system within their organisation which includes written policies and procedures to handle complaints (outlined in Section A5 of the Code Commitments); - 02 The provision of Code Resources including templates and tools to assist Signatories understand and meet these obligations, including template policies, procedures and forms and suggested process diagrams to assist operators and residents understand the available pathways for escalating grievances; - 03 The offer by the Code Administrator to facilitate external independent dispute resolution services, where appropriate, along with the tracking of that complaint or dispute. - O4 Consideration by the Code Administrator of admitted or alleged breaches of the Code Commitments by Signatories, including disciplinary action by the Code Administrator. - Os Oversight by the Code Review Panel of recording and reporting of Code Complaints, and review by the Code Review Panel of appeals against sanctions imposed.
+- 1. A requirement for signatories to have a complaints management system within their organisation which includes written policies and procedures to handle complaints (outlined in Section A4 of the Code Commitments); - 2.
+The provision of Code Resources including templates and tools to assist signatories understand and meet these obligations, including template policies, procedures and forms and suggested process diagrams to assist operators and residents understand the available pathways for escalating grievances; - 3.
+The facilitation, by the Code Administrator, of external independent dispute resolution services where appropriate to consider a Complaint, along with the tracking of that Complaint or dispute. - 4.
+Consideration by the Code Administrator of admitted or alleged breaches of the Code Commitments by signatories, including disciplinary action by the Code Administrator. - 5.
+Oversight by the Code Review Panel of recording and reporting of complaints, and review by the

+Code Review Panel of appeals against sanctions imposed.

-Principles underlying the framework
+Principles Underlying the Framework

-The complaint management framework and the templates and tools provided in the Code are based on AS/ NZS 10002:2014 "Guidelines for complaint management in organisations".
+The complaint management framework and the templates and tools provided in the Code are based on AS/NZS 10002:2014 "Guidelines for complaint management in organisations".
 Signatories are provided with a Code Resource, Complaints Handling Guidelines.
 Elements of the Code requirements for complaint management include:

-- A strong commitment by the Code Administrator and Signatories to build and maintain effective complaints management systems. - Everybody has a right to complain.
-The Signatories must adopt a people-focused and proactive approach to seeking and receiving feedback and complaints. - The Signatories must implement a complaints management system that: includes appropriate and current written policies and procedures; expresses clear lines of responsibility with appropriate delegations; includes a clear escalation process with residents encouraged to resolve complaints in a cascading manner with initial resolution of Complaints at the Retirement Community level to be encouraged; all of which are clearly articulated to residents and stakeholders. - The handling of complaints should be timely and responsive, fair and equitable, transparent, and respectful of the privacy of the resident. - Staff should be made aware of the complaints management system and appropriately trained to meet their responsibilities.
+- There is an active interest of the peak bodies (through the Code Administrator) and the operators (by them being Signatories) to build and maintain effective complaints management systems. - Everybody has a right to complain.
+The signatories must adopt a people-focused and proactive approach to seeking and receiving feedback and complaints. - The Signatories must implement a complaints management system that: includes appropriate and current written policies and procedures; expresses clear lines of responsibility with appropriate delegations; includes a clear escalation process with residents encouraged to resolve complaints in a cascading manner with initial resolution of Complaints at the Retirement Community level to be encouraged; all of which are clearly articulated to residents and stakeholders. - The handling of complaints should be timely and responsive, fair and equitable, transparent, and respectful of the privacy of the resident. - Staff should be made aware of the complaints management system and appropriately trained to meet their responsibilities.